 Our tracking info shows that your package has arrived, and we wanted to make sure it met your expectations.
 If there’s any reason you’d rate your experience lower than five stars, please let us know.
 We’ll do all we can to make it right ASAP.

 Nancy & Jim from FacelessCorp

 See what that does?

-- It tells buyers who were thinking about leaving bad feedback to contact the seller first, creating an opportunity to turn a negative review into a positive one.
+- It tells buyers who were thinking about leaving bad feedback to contact the seller first, creating an opportunity to turn a negative rating into a positive one.

 - It puts the buyer’s needs above the seller’s.

 - It connects the buyer to people rather than just a faceless corporation.

-You can bet that if you use an email like that, it will prompt far more positive reviews than negative ones.
+You can bet that if you use an email like that, it will prompt far more positive ratings than negative ones.

 When Should I Send the Request?